Communium interpretes dolorum

-Description
+Content

 The encyclical states that the Pontiff, as interpreter of the universal anguish by which almost every nation is grievously distressed, desires to leave nothing undone to mitigate the numberless miseries and hasten the end of the great destruction.
 Men are unable to heal these great injuries.
 The human mind, blinded by hate and rivalry, cannot easily determine a just and equitable solution of affairs along with a fraternal agreement.
 Divine and human rights demand unequivocally that hideous slaughter cease as soon as possible.

 The month of May of every year is dedicated to the Blessed Virgin Mother of God.
 The Pontiff asks all, especially the children, to pray through the intercession of Mary, that the peoples in discord, contention, and all kinds of misery, may be able to breathe again after their long-lasting distress and sorrow.
 Because of sins, men have turned away from God and created destruction.